 As a young teen, Melissa made the sobering acknowledgement that her mom had been a long-time user of alcohol, painkillers and heroin.
 She fled to her aunt – her mother’s sister –for comfort.
 In turn, her aunt sent her to an out-of-state boarding school, where she was expelled for smoking cigarettes.
 Feeling helpless, Melissa returned to her aunt’s home, discovered her aunt, too, was an addict as was her uncle who subsequently introduced her to methamphetamine.
 She became intoxicated by the drug’s feelings of pleasure, confidence and energy she wanted so very badly.

 In her late teens, Melissa went through a succession of boyfriends she calls “bad boys” or the “lowest of the low” whom she unconsciously sought, believing they would love her because she was just a step above them.
 Each of her young loves, including the father of her son, turned physically abusive.
 Melissa just wanted to belong, to find acceptance.

 As Melissa’s drug abuse spiraled downward, she feared Child Protective Services would remove Jayden from her.
 With her last boyfriend in jail, she found the courage to place herself and her son in a faith-based residential rehab program and later transitioned to Saint John’s Program for Real Change.
 That is where she thrived on the many emotional and developmental programs provided by Saint John’s, and where she was introduced to her now-husband by one of her Saint John’s friends.

 Melissa is flourishing today.
 She maintains her own self-help program, works and nurtures her son and loves her supportive spouse.

-Saint John’s Volunteer and Guest Blogger
+By Laura Wendel, Saint John’s Volunteer and Guest Blogger